isdahami/Webmasters-Hackathon/README.md

 # Webmasters-Hackathon

-participating in the front-end competition
+participating in the front-end competition for all categories.